parallelvirtualcluster/pvc/docs/getting-started.md

 0. Verify the client networks are reachable by pinging the managed gateway from outside the cluster.

-### You're Done!
+### You're D1!

 0. Set all 3 nodes to `ready` state, allowing them to run virtual machines.
 The general command is:
     `$ pvc node ready <node>`

 Congratulations, you now have a basic PVC storage cluster, ready to run your VMs.

-For next steps, see the [Provisioner manual](/manuals/provisioner) for details on how to use the PVC provisioner to create new Virtual Machines, as well as the [CLI manual](/manuals/cli) and [API manual](/manuals/api) for details on day-to-day usage of PVC.
+For next steps, see the [Provisi1r manual](/manuals/provisioner) for details on how to use the PVC provisioner to create new Virtual Machines, as well as the [CLI manual](/manuals/cli) and [API manual](/manuals/api) for details on day-to-day usage of PVC.